A Theory of Credit Rating Criteria

-We propose a theory for rating financial securities based on a concept of self-consistency, which does not allow issuers to gain, by tranching financial securities, from investors who rely on the rating criterion.
-While the expected loss criterion used by Moody's satisfies self-consistency, the probability of default criterion used by S&P does not.
-We find empirical evidences in the post-Dodd-Frank period (i.e., after July 2010) that the issuers may take advantage of the absence of self-consistency.
-We further propose a concept of scenario-relevance which reflects practical evaluation procedures of potential losses from defaultable securities.
-Our main theoretical results show that a self-consistent rating measure admits a Choquet integral representation, and this representation is also analytically tractable if one further takes economic scenarios into account.
-We suggest new examples of self-consistent and scenario-based rating criteria, such as ones based on the VaR and the Expected Shortfall.
+We propose a theory for rating financial securities based on a concept of self-consistency, which does not allow issuers to gain, by tranching financial securities and structural maximization, from investors who rely on the rating criterion for pricing.
+While the expected loss criterion used by Moody's satisfies self-consistency, the probability of default criterion used by S\&P does not.
+Empirical evidences in the post-Dodd-Frank period are consistent with the theoretical implication.
+We show that a set of axioms based on self-consistency leads a tractable representation for all self-consistent rating criteria, which can also be extended to incorporate economic scenarios.
+New examples of self-consistent and scenario-based rating criteria are suggested.

 Keywords: Credit ratings, Structured finance, Dodd-Frank, Axiomatic characterization